-Quatra believes in recuperating 100% energy from waste:
+Our commitment to 100% energy recovery from waste:

-From the collection of your blue drums to the processing into sustainable biofuel: all the steps in the processing of your cooking fats and oils are carried out as efficiently and climate-neutrally as possible.
-We schedule our collection trucks' journeys so they do not have to travel unnecessary distances.
-At your request, we will combine the collection of your used cooking oil or fat with the delivery of your fresh cooking oil or fat.
-This also reduces our own CO₂ emissions.
+From collecting your blue drums to processing them into sustainable biofuel, every step in the handling of your cooking fats and oils is conducted with utmost efficiency and climate-neutrality in mind.
+We optimize our collection truck routes to minimize unnecessary travel, reducing our own CO₂ emissions.
+Additionally, upon request, we combine used cooking oil or fat collection with the delivery of your fresh cooking oil or fat, further reducing our environmental footprint.

 Sustainability and certificates

-In order to have a clear traceability of the waste used, a certification of all operators is necessary.
-The ISCC system was set up for this purpose.
-It is necessary for the users of cooking oils and fats to sign a self-declaration before their used cooking fats and oils can enter the ISCC circuit.
+To ensure a transparent traceability of the waste used, certification of all operators is essential.
+The ISCC system serves this purpose, requiring users of cooking oils and fats to sign a self-declaration before their used cooking fats and oils can enter the ISCC circuit.